sourcegraph/handbook/content/product/prioritizing.md

 ## Prioritizing requests that impact the project roadmap

 Sometimes, we need to prioritize changes to our product on short notice due to new information we have.
-This change could be to benefit [customers](../sales/index.md#customer) or [prospects](../sales/index.md#prospect), or could be a stategic initiative.
+This change could be to benefit [customers](../sales/index.md#customer) or [prospects](../sales/index.md#prospect), or could be a strategic initiative.

 If the requested change is large enough that it would impact the planned [project roadmap](roadmap.md) of one or several [engineering teams](../engineering/index.md#teams), we should handle its prioritization as follows: